EricaD07/Mocha-Melt/README.md

 - Helped implement thank you message and solved the problem of form not resetting on Reserve page
 - Learned how to make scrolling animaiton on home page
 - Fixing CSS for Hero on homepage
+- How to use nextElementSibling to display error messages without needing to create new elements for each input
+- In reserve page, used to apply previous condition to other inputs (just for time efficiency)